 What are IVC Filters?

 IVC (or inferior vena cava) filters are devices implanted in patients who have a history of developing (or are otherwise at risk of developing) blood clots in the legs.
-Typical recipients including patients diagnosed with pulmonary embolus or DVT (deep vein thrombosis).
+Typical recipients include patients diagnosed with pulmonary embolism or DVT (deep vein thrombosis).